Choosing the Right Type of Massage

 - FAQs about Massage

-Below we’ve explored 19 different types of massage, the benefits of each one and answered a number of frequently asked questions:
+In this article we’ve explored different techniques, the benefits of each one and answered a number of frequently asked questions.

 1. Swedish Massage

 A Swedish massage should be top of your list if you’re looking for a way to relax, or if you want to experience your first treatment.

 It’s all about using long strokes and light-to-firm pressure that will leave you feeling rejuvenated.